DADP: Domain Adaptive Diffusion Policy: Experiments

-We also validate that the performance gain can be consistently achieved across reward-changing environments and different datasets with ablation on Meta-DT.
-As the results shown in Table~\ref{tbl: metadt-ablation}, by introducing larger $\Delta t$ to the representation in the Meta-DT, we observe consistent performance gains across all domain adaptive environments and the majority of reward-changing environments, demonstrating the generalizability of the proposed simple yet effective representation learning technique.
+We also validate that the performance gain can be consistently achieved across reward-changing environments and different datasets with a similar ablation applied to Meta-DT, where introducing larger $\Delta t$ yields consistent gains across both domain-adaptive and the majority of reward-changing environments; full results are reported in Appendix~\ref{app: metadt ablation}.